 Artificial Intelligence (AI) is an umbrella term to refer to “advanced technologies that allow machines to sense, comprehend, act and learn”.
 This developing field has been evolving for the last sixty years, and whilst huge leaps forward have taken place, leading technologists believe we are only just scratching the surface.
-The ultimate goal of Artificial General Intelligence – creating a machine that is capable of performing any intellectual task that a human being can undertake – could be decades away, if we ever achieve it.
+The ultimate goal of Artificial General Intelligence – creating a machine that is capable of performing any intellectual task that a human being can undertake – could be decades away if we ever achieve it.

-Real world AI applications
+Real-world AI applications

 By giving AI systems huge sets of data, they are able to make sense and “learn” through repetition.
-After being given access to over a million tagged images, a system developed by a UC Berkeley PhD student was not only able to identify multiple objects in new images supplied, but add colour to any black and white images.
+After being given access to over a million tagged images, a system developed by a UC Berkeley PhD student was not only able to identify multiple objects in new images supplied but add colour to any black and white images.
 Another AI algorithm, given just the facts, was able to accurately predict the outcome of court cases 80% of the time.
-Researchers in New York have developed a system used to aid diagnosis of patients.
+Researchers in New York have developed a system used to aid the diagnosis of patients.
 Given this information “Deep Patient”, taught itself to predict risk factors in 78 diseases.
 More recently, an AI system in China managed to diagnose 55 diseases, from common illnesses like influenza or hand-foot-mouth to life-threatening illnesses like meningitis with 90% to 97% accuracy.

 ERP AI applications

 We are seeing AI starting to appear throughout the ERP world.
-Algorithms have been developed that can work with both structure and unstructured data, and leverage other advances such as cloud platforms, natural language processing and the Internet of Things.
+Algorithms have been developed that can work with both structured and unstructured data, and leverage other advances such as cloud platforms, natural language processing and the Internet of Things.
 KLM are utilising a system that is able to understand the responses that were given in 60,000 customer queries.
 The system can now suggest responses to the human operator, which both saves time and helps drive consistency in the information being provided to customers.
 There are also AI solutions available to assist with data analytics, trend analysis and “real world” implementations such as scheduling machine maintenance based on information coming through a network of connected devices.

 SAP’s machine learning platform “Clea” and Oracle Adaptive Intelligent Apps are already delivering results for a variety of sectors.
 Implementations in shared services now mean systems are able to identify customer enquiries, such as payment date queries, search for and provide the answer.
-Whilst these responses might seem straight forward, they might involve an algorithm referencing several systems with a variety of underlying data structures.
+Whilst these responses might seem straightforward, they might involve an algorithm referencing several systems with a variety of underlying data structures.
 SAP Clea is also set to be used in marketing through brand recognition and ROI, finance through automating sending and processing payments, recruitment and sales through identifying trends and opportunities in large volumes of data.